wyattscarpenter/gyatt/readme.md

 * TODO: can you always push all objects? like tags and notes? not just the branch?.
 I guess push.followTags will make git push tags as well as fetch them.
 Notes is a half-baked feature so I guess you just have to explicitly push notes, unless maybe this configuration I haven't looked into actually works: https://gist.github.com/topheman/ec8cde7c54e24a785e52

-* There are various to-dos inline in the main gyatt file and others.
+* There are various to-do items inline in the main gyatt file and others.
+Use the relevant gyatt command to find these.

 * I would like a feature that's like git-add-regex or git-add-where, which stages lines if they match a regex or contain a hunk.
 Something like https://stackoverflow.com/a/63593719 except I can't install diffrep and naively trying to use regular grep instead does not seem to work.